materialsvirtuallab/nano281/labs/lab2/README.md

 1. Read in the image as a numpy array using the `imread` method in `matplotlib.pyplot`.
 Show the image in your Jupyter notebook using `imshow`.
 What are the dimensions of the array?
 (1 point)
-2. Plot the distribution of the values in the numpy array representing the image (hint: you need to `flatten` the array first).
+2. Plot the distribution of the values in the numpy array representing the image (**Hint**: you need to `flatten` the array first).
 Note that the values in the numpy array are between 0 and 1 for png images representing the levels.
    (1 point)
 3. Measured images has a variety of levels.
 Sometimes, we want to label each pixel at pre-specified levels, e.g., 0